realarsenmadi/1800_202530_BBY27/README.md

 ## Contributors

 - **Salahuddin Yunus** - BCIT CST Student with a passion for fitness and cybersecurity.
 Fun fact: Has 3 kitty cats. :3
-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
 - **Kenny Fok** - BCIT CST Student with a passion for creating things.
 Fun fact: Has been to 10+ countries.
 - **Arsen Madi** - BCIT CST Student with a passion for learning new things.
 Fun Fact: I speak 4 languages
 - **Avery Robillo** - Former High School student, now attending BCIT under the CST program.
 Fun fact:
 Former Tetris Competitive Player.